 In an attempt to determine at least the relative importance of the different types of ecosystem service, a review was undertaken to determine present values.
 Various sources were available, which, depending on the service concerned used market analysis and contingent valuation methods.

-The most significant marketed ecosystem services in Doñana, in terms of income, are agriculture and aquiculture, tourist and science and environmental education (Table 5-2).
+The most significant marketed ecosystem services in Doñana, in terms of income, are agriculture and aquiculture, tourist and science and environmental education (Table 5.2).
 The Provisioning services include agriculture (rice, strawberry, fruits, orchards, vineyards, cereals), and in a smaller extent cattle farming, fishing, seafood, aquiculture, forestry products (wood, pines, scent, honey), and hunting.
 However, most of them are now provided outside the protected area of the SES, due to restrictions on extractive uses.
 Most significant cultural service is eco-tourism, but science and environmental education are also important indirect sources of income.

 Table 5.2: Values of selected ecosystem services associated with the Doñana SES